PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 Element attribute values support the use of Plaster parameters, which are parameter values that can be expanded into file names, or other pieces of information the template deals with.
 These map to available parameters, licenses and other data that is provided in the template.

-TODO: Talk about the Plaster parameters.
+TODO: Explain Plaster parameters and provide a list.

 ### Content element: File
-One or more files can be selected (using wildcards) with each file element.
+One or more files can be selected (using wild cards like `*`) with each file element.
 Attribute values support the inclusion of Plaster parameters to control (as an example) the location or the name of the resulting file.

 Available attributes for this content element:
 - `source`      - Specifies the relative path to the file in the template's root folder.